 1. Assess Culture at All Levels of Your Organization

 Culture isn’t limited to your C-suite.
 To make sure your culture is capable of supporting your digital transformation, we recommend taking the time to assess culture at every level.
 The best way to do this is to develop a change management plan that includes organizational assessments.
+What is change management?
+This refers to the actions required to manage the “people side” of change.
+It’s about helping your workforce embrace the new technology and business processes.

 As you assess your culture, it’s important to identify any potential cultural barriers that may exist.
 Unless these are resolved, they could negatively impact your digital initiative.